 SPDY

-If you didn't know, Speedy Gonzales is the fastest mouse in all Mexico but of course this article is not going to be about him, but it's going to be about speed, protocols and the web.
+Speedy Gonzales is the fastest mouse in all of Mexico.
+But this article isn’t about him.
+It’s about speed, protocols and the web.

-You can see the typical waterfall timeline.
-Each and every CSS file, custom font and JavaScript file gets loaded one by one, one after the other.
-At a more technical level the following conversation goes on between the browser and the server:
+That’s the classic waterfall timeline.
+Every CSS file, custom font and JavaScript file loads one after the other.
+At the protocol level, the conversation between browser and server goes like this:

 #Request 1: